0

 Findings in women (menopause & HRT)

-• Menopause or HRT use alone did not directly predict total white matter damage.
+• Menopause or HRT use alone did not directly predict total white matter changes.

 • But HRT duration and menopausal timing clearly mattered in how vascular risks affected the brain.